talonius/hb-downloader/README.md

 it freely provided you agree with the terms of that license, that can be found online or under the accompanying LICENSE file.

-This is a fork with additionnal functionnality and fixes of the software originally distributed by Brian Schkerke and available at https://github.com/talonius/hb-downloader
+This is a fork with additional functionality and fixes of the software originally distributed by Brian Schkerke and available at https://github.com/talonius/hb-downloader